-Below you see two old school bodybuilding ads.
-The first one advertises Joe Weider’s training principles of peace and the second one presents some sort of a muscle building supplement.
-For both ads are used athletes on anabolic steroids – Arnold Schwarzenegger and Sergio Oliva.
+Below you see two old-school bodybuilding ads.
+The first one advertises Joe Weider’s training principles whereas the second one presents a muscle building supplement.
+Both ads include bodybuilders who were on anabolic steroids – Arnold Schwarzenegger and Sergio Oliva.

 2. Farting, stomach gases, diarrhea